WolframRhodium/VapourSynth-BM3DCUDA/README.md

 - extractor_exp:

     Used for deterministic (bitwise) output.
-This parameter is not presented in the `cpu` version since the implementation always produces deterministic output.
+This parameter is not present in the `cpu` version since the implementation always produces deterministic output.

     [Pre-rounding](https://ieeexplore.ieee.org/document/6545904) is employed for associative floating-point summation.